snok/drf-openapi-tester/README.md

 If your schema correctly describes a response, nothing happens;
 if it doesn't, we throw an error.

-A second optional feature is checking the [case](https://en.wikipedia.org/wiki/Naming_convention_(programming)) of your response keys.
-Checking that your responses are camel cased is probably the most common, but the package supplies case testers for the following:
+The second, optional feature, is checking the [case](https://en.wikipedia.org/wiki/Naming_convention_(programming)) of your response keys.
+Checking that your responses are camel cased is probably the most common standard, but the package supplies case testers for the following formats:

 - `camelCase`
 - `snake_case`